William Boyd (actor): Early life

+Career

+Silent era and matinee idol

 In Hollywood, Boyd found work as an extra in Why Change Your Wife? and other films.
 During World War I, he enlisted in the army but was exempt from military service because of a heart condition.
 More prominent film roles followed, including his breakout role as Jack Moreland in Cecil B. DeMille's The Road to Yesterday (1925), which earned critical praise.
 DeMille soon cast him as the leading man in the highly acclaimed silent drama film The Volga Boatman. another critical success, and with Boyd now firmly established as a matinee idol and romantic leading man, he began earning an annual salary of $100,000.
 He acted in DeMille's The King of Kings (1927) and Skyscraper (1928), as well as D.W.
 Griffith's Lady of the Pavements (1929).

-Radio Pictures ended Boyd's contract in 1931 when his photo was mistakenly run in a newspaper story about the arrest of another actor, William "Stage" Boyd, on gambling and liquor charges.
+RKO Pictures ended Boyd's contract in 1931 when his photo was mistakenly run in a newspaper story about the arrest of another actor, William "Stage" Boyd, on gambling and liquor charges.
 Although the newspaper apologized, explaining the mistake in the following day's newspaper, Boyd said, "The damage was already done."
 Boyd was virtually destitute and without a job, and for several years, he was credited in films as Bill Boyd to prevent being mistaken for the other William Boyd.